youngpm/gbdx/README.rst

 Usage
 ---------

-Here are examples of a catalog search command.
-See the docs for more details.
+Here are examples of a catalog search command using command line, file redirect and line by line entering data.

 .. code-block:: bash